-Once you register for the virtual 1-Mile Fun Run or 5K, you can pick up your t-shirt at the Community Storehouse offices the week prior to the event.
-Then simply complete that distance anytime and anywhere you desire (treadmills are okay too!).
-After you finish, upload your finish time to via the results page.
-Your finisher’s medal will be available for pick up the week following the event at the Community Storehouse office.
+Once you register for the Virtual Race, you can pick up your t-shirt at the Community Storehouse offices the week prior to the event.
+Then simply complete either distance anytime and anywhere you desire (treadmills are okay too!).

 Who can participate in this event?

 Everyone!
 We encourage everyone, of all abilities, to join us and to challenge yourself!
 What makes a virtual race so great is that there are no course time limits so you can really tackle this challenge at your own speed!

 Can I walk or do I have to run?
 Do I have to do the distance all at once?